gdepourtales/elasticsearch-readonlyrest-plugin/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/grade/9ef51ae1e6e34deba913f22e2e4cbd56)](https://www.codacy.com/app/scarduzio/elasticsearch-readonlyrest-plugin)
 [![Build Status](https://travis-ci.org/sscarduzio/elasticsearch-readonlyrest-plugin.svg?branch=master)](https://travis-ci.org/sscarduzio/elasticsearch-readonlyrest-plugin)

+# WARNING

+This fork contains a Index Mapping additional rule which allows replacing one index by another

+Use case: In order to share the same dashboard in Kibana between several users to some reduced part of a unique index, we use filtered index.
+By giving the index accessibility to all users, we can then restricted the queries to use only the filtered index.

 # Readonly REST Elasticsearch Plugin
 Expose the high performance HTTP server embedded in Elasticsearch directly to the public, safely blocking any attempt to delete or modify your data.